 Treating a gluten intolerant dog

-While it’s not possible to ‘cure’ gluten intolerance, treating a dog with the condition is as simple as feeding a gluten-free diet such as my Complete Mix Grain/Gluten Free and Raw 76 Grain/Gluten Free.
+While it’s not possible to ‘cure’ gluten intolerance, treating a dog with the condition is as simple as feeding a gluten-free diet such as our Complete Mix Grain/Gluten Free and Raw 76 Grain/Gluten Free.
 Once the glutens (in wheat, oats, etc) are removed from the diet the condition should resolve within four to six weeks and you’ll notice a significant improvement in your pet’s energy, coat condition and overall health.